lucatume/wp-browser/README.md

 While the package name is the same as the first module added to it ("WPBrowser") the package will add more than one module to [Codeception](http://codeception.com/ "Codeception - BDD-style PHP testing.") to ease WordPress testing.
 Not every module will make sense or work in any suite or type of test case but here's an high level view:

-* WPBrowser - a PHP based, JavaScript-less and headless browser for acceptance testing
+* WPBrowser - a PHP based, JavaScript-less and headless browser for functional testing
 * WPWebDriver - a Guzzle based, JavaScript capable web driver; to be used in conjunction with [a Selenium server](http://www.seleniumhq.org/download/), [PhantomJS](http://phantomjs.org/) or any real web browser for acceptance testing
-* WPDb - an extension of the default codeception [Db module](http://codeception.com/docs/modules/Db) that will interact with a WordPress database, use in acceptance and functional testing
+* WPDb - an extension of the default codeception [Db module](http://codeception.com/docs/modules/Db) that will interact with a WordPress database to be used in functional testing
-* WPLoader - will load and configure a **blank** WordPress installation to use as a base to set up fixtures and access WordPress defined functions and classes in unit and functional tests; a wrapping of the WordPress [PhpUnit](https://phpunit.de/ "PHPUnit – The PHP Testing Framework") based [test suite provided in the WordPress repository](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/).
+* WPLoader - will load and configure a **blank** WordPress installation to use as a base to set up fixtures and access WordPress defined functions and classes in integration tests; a wrapping of the WordPress [PhpUnit](https://phpunit.de/ "PHPUnit – The PHP Testing Framework") based [test suite provided in the WordPress repository](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/).
-* WPBootstrapper - will bootstrap (**simply load**) an existing WordPress installation to have access to it in acceptance and functional tests.
+* WPBootstrapper - will bootstrap an existing WordPress installation in the same variable scope of the calling function to have access to its methods.
-* WPQueries - used in conjuction with the WPLoader or WPBootstrapper modules it allow for assertments to be made on WordPress database access
+* WPQueries - allows for assertments to be made on WordPress database access in integration tests.
+* WPRequests - makes request to an existing WordPress installation **in a separate process** and offers an API to access WordPress services in functional tests.

 ### WPBrowser configuration
 WPBrowser extends `PHPBrowser` module hence any parameter required and available to that module is required and available in `WPBrowser` as well.